openego/eDisGo/doc/methodology/flexibility/optimization_opf.rst

 the limits as constraints and penalise the remaining unavoidable violations via *slack* variables.
-Versions 3 and 4 additionally honour requirements handed down from the overlying grid (:ref:`overlying-grid-flex`); if no overlying-grid data is present, they silently fall back to version 2.
+Versions 3 and 4 additionally honour requirements handed down from the overlying grid (:ref:`overlying-grid-flex`); if no overlying-grid data is present, they fall back to version 2 and log a warning.

 The optimisation model in detail
 --------------------------------